 Want the best seafood chowder recipe?
 This is hands down my favorite!
 It’s super creamy, hearty, and delicious.
-I make this every single year for Christmas dinner!

 Every year, my husband and I host Christmas dinner at our house.